Justice Partner Resources >

 - All gross misdemeanor offenses.

-- All statutory misdemeanor offenses unless designated as payable.
+- All misdemeanor offenses unless designated as payable.

 - All petty misdemeanor and misdemeanor violations of ordinances, unless designated as payable within a county by the district court.

-- Any otherwise payable offense if the endangerment box is checked on the citation or the case is charged by complaint.
+- Any otherwise payable offense if the endangerment box is checked on the citation or the case is charged by complaint or petition.

 Frequently Asked Questions